npickens/couch_tomato/README.md

 Alternatively you can download or clone the source repository and then require lib/couch_potato.rb.

-You MUST specificy the name of the database:
+You MUST specify the name of the database:

     CouchPotato::Config.database_name = 'name of the db'